Weight Loss Surgery

 Some Trusts are limiting surgery to patients with a BMI over 50, to diabetics and/or to patients who don’t smoke.

 At Healthier Weight, we generally consider sleeve surgery for patients with a BMI of 35 and above.
-You will need to have tried and failed with diets as a way to manage your weight and your weight will need to be having a negative effect on your every day life.
+You will need to have tried and failed with diet plans as a way to manage your weight and your weight will need to be harming your everyday life.

 Gastric sleeve surgery will usually last between 45 and 60 minutes.
 Usually 4, sometimes 5, small horizontal incisions will be made in the stomach through which the instruments are passed.
 These incisions will leave small scars that are usually about 5mm long, so very small.

-The primary reason most patients choose gastric sleeve is to lose weight.
-It’s a very powerful procedure and most studies show average (mean) excess weight loss of 60-70%* over a 2 year period.
+The primary reason most obese patients choose gastric sleeve is to lose weight.
+It’s a very powerful surgical procedure and most studies show average (mean) excess weight loss of 60-70%* over 2 years.
 Some studies show even better weight loss results but we think this is a reasonable expectation.
 One of the attractions is that the weight is usually lost as quickly, as the procedure reduces and changes appetite.
 You’ll see in our patient success stories section that people achieve spectacular results with the sleeve.

-Of course, to maintain the weight loss for the long term it’s important to make changes to your diet and exercise habits so that you can maintain your weight loss in later years should the ‘power’ of your sleeve begin to diminish.
+Of course, to maintain the weight loss for the long term it’s important to make changes to your food intake / healthy diet and regular exercise habits so that you can maintain your weight loss in later years should the ‘power’ of your sleeve begin to diminish.
+Other benefits are an improvement or a reduced risk of developing weight-related medical conditions such as type 2 diabetes and heart disease.

 What are the health benefits of gastric sleeve surgery?